 In fine dining, investing in high-quality ingredients can lower dish costs.
 Quality ingredients often stand alone, allowing for simple yet standout dishes.
 For example, Mark uses the best scallops, barbecuing them to perfection.

 That concludes part two of our blog with Mark Threadgill on maximizing restaurant profitability.
-Join us for part three, where we explore how Mark reviews financials and instills an award-winning mindset within his team.
+Join us for part three, where we explore how Mark reviews financials and instils an award-winning mindset within his team.

 Book a discovery call with EOG Accounting today to explore how we can boost the profitability of your hospitality business.